waqastudios/inti-kitchen-sink/README.md

 Inti Foundation and its child themes come configured with a Gulp file that will compile your Sass and javascript changes for you with its watch function.
 (If your workflow doesn’t include Gulp, please review this file to see what library elements need to be compiled into a final CSS file with your own tools).

 #### To begin:
- * Modify config.yml file for your setup
+ * Modify config.yml file for your setup, then run:
  * `npm install`
- * `npm build`
+ * `gulp build`
- * `npm default`, a new browser window will open pointing to a BrowserSync server displaying the WordPress installtion (via BrowserSync).
+ * `gulp default`, a new browser window will open pointing to a BrowserSync server displaying the WordPress installtion (via BrowserSync).

 ### Overwriting parent theme functions with custom files or by unhooking then hooking new functions
 All php code is run from the Inti class in the parent theme.
 This looks for the individual php files to be include and includes them if found.
 You can either: